 It Allows Collaboration and Easier Access to Information

 Digital files and reports can be accessed by people who are authorized to view or update them anytime no matter where they may be.
-This makes way for easier collaboration between members of the same team and allow each of them to update the file quickly.
+This makes way for easier collaboration between members of the same team and allows each of them to update the file quickly.
 This is not possible with printed files and documents.

 It’s Friendly to the Environment